Sign In / Sign Out

 The FAFSA is the Free Application for Federal Student Aid.
 Merit scholarships at ASU – those based on an academic accomplishment like the popular New American University Scholarship program – do not require the submission of the FAFSA.
 Need-based financial assistance requires the completion and submission of a FAFSA.
 In instances where a scholarship or grant factors in both student merit and need, the FAFSA may be required.
 Students are strongly encouraged, even if they are unsure that need-based financial assistance will be available, to submit a FAFSA.

-The FAFSA will become available on October 1, 2017.
-The ASU priority filing date is January 1, 2018.
-Students hoping to be considered for Barrett scholarships must have their FAFSA on file by January 1.
+The FAFSA is available each year on October 1st The ASU priority filing date is January 1, 2020.
+Students hoping to be considered for Barrett scholarships must have their FAFSA on file by February 1.

 The majority of Barrett scholarships have a deadline of February 1st.
 Exceptions are the Beus Family New American University Scholarship, the Bidstrup Foundation Undergraduate Fellows Program, and the Jose Franco & Francisca Ocampo Quesada Research Award whose deadlines vary and are noted on the Barrett Scholarships web page and on the applications.